 It all starts with an application.
 Once you submit your completed application, the next step is to be interviewed by a volunteer or staff member, either via phone, or at an adoption event.
-Often we can interview you on the phone, and once you are approved to adopt, introduce you to a dog or cat one-on-one, independent of the adoption events.
-We often do home visits as well, as part of the approval process.
+Please visit our adoption process page for more information.
 Our interviewers do a great job of matchmaking.
 Most interviews and adoptions do take place at adoption events, where we can get to know you better, and where you can see many different dogs and spend some quality time with ones you are interested in.
 For dogs, we work hard to make successful “mutt-matches”, so we can help guide you to the dog/puppy that we think is a good fit for you/your family since every breed of dog has its own characteristics.

-We hold adoption events almost every week in the East Bay.
+We hold adoption events almost every week in the East Bay or Marin.
 View our upcoming events on our mobile adoptions page, or call us at (510) 267-1915 to inquire about the next adoption event.

-Adoption fees are a minimum donation of $275.00 for dogs over 6 months of age, and $350.00 for dogs 6 months and younger.
+Adoption fees are a minimum donation of $275.00 for dogs over 6 months of age, and $375.00 for dogs 6 months and younger.
 Kittens and cats are $150 for 1, $250 for two.
 This donation is used to help us pay for costs associated with the rescue and care of your new family member.
-It covers items such as: spay/neuter, vaccinations, tests, worming, any other medical care, food, and some of our administrative costs (phones, gas, copying, classified ads, and so forth).
+It covers items such as: spay/neuter, microchips, vaccinations, tests, deworming, flea treatment, any other medical or vet care, food, and some of our administrative costs (phones, gas, copying, and so forth).
 The adoption fees don’t even begin to cover all our costs, but it certainly helps!